Diabetes and Diabetic Neuropathy

 Type 2 diabetes is a disease in which your pancreas does not produce enough insulin, or your body does not properly use the insulin it makes.
 As a result, glucose (sugar) builds up in your blood instead of being used for energy.
 Diabetes.ca

 An Auum Omega 3 product, was recently used in a research study – Diabetes Neuropathy (2014-15).
 Understanding diabetes is one thing, living with diabetes is yet another.
 The list of complications and diet restrictions seem to take away the fun in life but they learn to manage the best they can and I am sure they still do have fun as there is more to life than food, and they are not alone.
-The Canadian Diabetes Association and others support people with diabetes whether by providing information and resources.
+The Diabetes Canada and others support people with diabetes whether by providing information and resources.

 The unpublished results were shared on July 10, 2016 on the The Effect of Mammalian Omega-3s on Diabetic Neuropathy but now the trial analysis information is available for you to learn about the results (see below).
 There is currently NO nutritional intervention for diabetes and Diabetic Neuropathy – the medical focuses only on insulin/blood sugar management and symptoms/pain management.